inanevin/LinaEngine/README.md

 ## Announcements

 - As a build system, this project uses CMake 3.6.
 Please make sure you have a working version of CMake, prerably 3.6 or above installed on your machine.
+- This project is currently supported on x64 platforms only.
 - The external libraries, vendors used in the current version of Lina Engine is built with CMake as static libraries on Windows and included in the current version.
 Thus, this repository supports only Windows for now.
 However, it is possible to manually build the libraries (located under LinaEngine/vendor) as static library using any build system from their sources (links below) then linking them to LinaEngine by editing the CMakeLists file.
 The engine itself is not dependent on any platform specific code, so there shall not be any problems once libraries are dealt with.
 Soon vendors will be included with their build configurations.

 ## Vendor